rhnkukreja123/truenation-finance-tool/README.md

 ## Acknowledgments
-Alpha Vantage, OpenAI, and Pinecone for their powerful APIs.
+Alpha Vantage, OpenAI for their powerful APIs.